 For more information about IPJ’s content, see: About IPJ

 You can subscribe to IPJ.
 If you had a previous subscription to IPJ that did not expire before December 2012, you should have received the new editions, starting with Volume 17, No. 1, September 2014.
-If you used to be a subscriber and have not received the IPJ in 2014, 2015 or 2016, please send an e-mail to firstname.lastname@example.org
+If you used to be a subscriber and have not received IPJ in 2014 and beyond, please send an e-mail to firstname.lastname@example.org